 Can the SAAF programs be modified for use with other ethnic groups?
 [Back to top]

 SAAF and SAAF-T were designed for and tested with African American youth/teens and their caregivers.
-While we do not recommend modifying SAAF for use with youth who do not identify as African American or as being of African descent, the CFR Dissemination Office is available to discuss possible ways of implementing SAAF with groups that include families with other racial backgrounds.
+While we do not recommend modifying the programs for use with youth and teens who do not identify as African American or as being of African descent, the CFR Dissemination Office is available to discuss possible ways of implementing the SAAF programs with groups that include families with other racial backgrounds.

 Are there any bilingual components to the programs?
 [Back to top]